-April: The Assessment Committee presents an annual report on assessments to the full faculty.
-With the faculty, the Assessment Committee reviews the assessment process and proposes modifications if necessary.
+April: The Assessment Committee presents an annual update to the full faculty, encourages faculty engagement, and works with members of the faculty to propose modifications if necessary.

 ASSESSMENT TIMELINE

 This document is attached as Appendix B.

 ASSESSMENT PROCESS

 Prior to each annual cycle, the Assessment Committee will develop a working plan to assess the learning outcome identified for the following year.
 The working plan is intended to serve as a guide for the Assessment Committee to gather and analyze data.
 The Assessment Committee should identify potential data and the manner in which it may be collected and analyzed.
 The Assessment Committee should change the working plan, as needed, based on its own assessment.